traditional making ecological thinking

 How did I get here?

-In the early 1980s I studied guitar making at the London College of Furniture (subsequently renamed Guildhall University).
+In the early 1980s I studied guitar making at the London College of Furniture (subsequently absorbed by Guildhall University).
 I returned to the South West of England full of the ambition to spend my life making musical instruments.
 I soon realised that with my limited resources this was not going to be the road to riches – or even to a decent wage!
 Subsequently I spent time designing and making furniture and was later employed by a local company to set up their drawing office.
 By the time I left a few years later, I was the design and production manager, had more than 50 people working for me and had all of the associated problems and headaches.
 This was not the career or life I had planned!
 I moved to a much less politically charged and much more enjoyable and fulfilling position designing architectural joinery at a practice in Bath.
 The work developed across the breadth and span of domestic architecture and I went on to qualify as an Architectural Technologist with the Chartered Institute of Architectural Technologists, setting up my own private practice in the year 2000.

 This wasn’t enough for me!
-In 1999 I had started to play the fiddle and this has blossomed, I play rather a lot of music – mainly with Mitchell and Vincent.
-We’ve released three albums and have played three Glastonbury Festivals, many folk festivals and at folk clubs across the UK.
+In 1999 I had started to play the fiddle and this has blossomed, I play rather a lot of music – With Mitchell and Vincent I released three albums and played three Glastonbury Festivals, many folk festivals and at folk clubs across the UK.I now play with Glorishears and at a lot of sessions.
 I was making and repairing violins in my spare time and I realised that the love of making instruments was still present.
 Violins are now my main focus.
 I couldn’t be happier!

 I use a lot of reclaimed timber and source materials locally whenever possible, more than 20 of my violins have been completely vegan with no gelatine glue – talk to me if this is important to you.